flowtsohg/mdx-m3-viewer/README.md

 * SLK (table data): partial support, but will probably keep working for Warcraft 3 files.
 * DDS (compressed texture, used by Starcraft 2): partial support, should work for every Starcraft 2 texture, and probably for most DDS files in existence (DXT1/3/5).
 * PNG/JPG/GIF: supported as a wrapper around Image.
-* GEO (my own simple JS format used for simple geometric shapes): note that this is solely a run-time handler.
+* GEO (a simple JS format used for geometric shapes): note that this is solely a run-time handler.

 To get a single includeable file, run the given Ruby script in `compiler.rb`.
 This script gives you compilation options if you open it with a text editor, and will result in `viewer.min.js` getting generated, if you tell it to minify.
 Running it without changes will generate the minified version including all built-in handlers.